google-ratings

 One important thing to understand about premises liability law in Florida is that landowners are not equally liable for every accident and injury that happens on their property.
 In fact, the degree to which a landowner is liable for a particular incident can change dramatically depending on why the injured person was on their property to begin with.

 For example, landowners have basically no duty to protect illegal trespassers from accidental harm, although they may still be liable for injuries to minor children under specific circumstances.
 They cannot do anything to intentionally injure trespassers.
 Conversely, property owners are expected to warn “licensees”—people like party houseguests visiting lawfully for their own purposes—of any hazardous conditions they are already aware of as the landowner.
 The owner must either fix or cordon off those hazards reasonably quickly after discovering them.
+This could preempt serious injuries like burns, spinal trauma, or brain injuries.

-Finally, property owners owe the greatest duty of care to “invitees” like retail store customers visiting lawfully for the property owner’s benefit.
+Finally, property owners in Lake Mary owe the greatest duty of care to “invitees” like retail store customers visiting lawfully for the property owner’s benefit.
 As a Lake Mary property liability attorney could further explain, landowners may be liable for injuries suffered by invitees due to hazards the landowner reasonably should have known about through regular inspection of their property.

 Getting Around Common Defenses in Premises Liability Claims

 Of course, property owners—especially big companies operating commercial property—will not just accept responsibility for an accident even if it seems obvious they are legally at fault for it.
-One of the most common defenses raised by landowners against premises liability claims is that the accident was not “foreseeable”—in other words, that no reasonable property owner could have anticipated and prevented the accident which led to the injury.
+One of the most common defenses raised by landowners in Lake Mary, FL against premises liability claims is that the accident was not “foreseeable”—in other words, that no reasonable property owner could have anticipated and prevented the accident which led to the injury.

 Another common strategy is to argue that the hazard which caused the injury was “open and obvious” to any reasonable person, meaning the injured person was implicitly unreasonable and therefore does not have grounds for a claim.
 A premises liability lawyer in Lake Mary will guide you in navigating around these obstacles that are preventing you from getting fair restitution for your harm.